marionlamoureux/ozone_lab/README.md

 The Ozone client can access Ozone as a file system and as a key-value store.
-When Ozone is installed with the HDFS dependency, the Ozone client library support is built into the HDFS client commands, which will therefore be available for use with Ozone. **hdfs dfs** can also be used (if ozone is not the default fs, a URI path is needed.)
+When Ozone is installed with the HDFS dependency, the Ozone client library support is built into the HDFS client commands, which will therefore be available for use with Ozone.
+**hdfs dfs** can also be used (if ozone is not the default fs, a URI path is needed.)

+Run the following command to list the files stored in HDFS.
 ```console
 ozone fs -ls /
 ```

-expended output is the list of files stored in HDFS:
+Expected output is the list of files stored in HDFS:
 `drwxr-xr-x   - hbase hbase               0 2023-09-09 13:12 /hbase`
 `drwxr-xr-x   - hdfs  supergroup          0 2023-09-09 13:08 /ranger`
 `drwxrwxr-x   - solr  solr                0 2023-09-09 13:09 /solr-infra`